aniru-dh21/Two-Factor-Authentication-Flask/README.md

 4. **Validation and Authorization:** The user inputs the received OTP into our platform.
 The system then double-checks this OTP against the expected code, validating the information.
 If the OTP matches, it's like handing over the secret handshake, granting the user access to their account.

+This seamless back-and-forth between passwords, authenticator apps, and unique codes ensures that only the rightful account can access the precious content behind the digital doors of your website.

 ## File Structure after development

 ```